RodrigoGantier/Mask_R_CNN_Keypoints/README.md

 ### Network output
 <img src="pictures/output_layer.png" width="600">

-This picture reprecents the last layer in the betwork
+   This picture reprecents the last layer in the network